Local Development Fleet Testing¶

 Using temporary resources (files, database, etc.)

-Acquire the Nucypher application code and install the dependencies.
-For a full installation guide see the Installation Guide.
+Acquire the NuCypher application code and install the dependencies.
+For a full installation guide see the <no title>.

 Run a Lonely Ursula